datalab-org/datalab/pydatalab/docs/plugins.md

 # Plugins

 *datalab*'s plugin system is under active development, as is this documentation page.
-The most mature plugin type are custom application data blocks, a template repository for which can be found at [datalab-org/datalab-app-plugin-template](https://github.com/datalab-org/datalab-app-plugin-template).
+The most mature plugin type are custom application data blocks, a template repository for which can be found at [datalab-org/datalab-app-plugin-template](https://github.com/datalab-org/datalab-app-plugin-template) (see more below).

 *datalab* supports plugins that extend the server with new functionality.
-Plugins that self-declare can be discovered via the [`datalab-plugin` topic on GitHub](https://github.com/topics/datalab-plugin), which is one place to look for what is currently available.
+Some self-declared plugins can be found via the [`datalab-plugin` topic on GitHub](https://github.com/topics/datalab-plugin), in lieu of a formal registry at this time.
+Plugins can also be kept private and installed from e.g., a private git repository, or a local path on the host, using the same installation described below.

 !!! warning "Only install plugins you trust"
     Plugins are installed into the same Python environment as the *datalab* server and run with full server privileges.
 Only install plugins from sources you trust.